christopherobin/mage/docs/walkthrough/WebApp.md

 ## Dependency management with Component.io

 If you want to create a more complex app, the example above becomes problematic.
-You need a way to manage your dependencies.
-Component.io is a system to do this, and MAGE supports it out of the box.
+Your files will quickly grow out of proportion, making them harder and harder to manage and wrap your head around.
+[Component.io](https://github.com/component/component) can help you with this, and MAGE supports it out of the box.
 Before you continue, please make sure you understand how Component.io works, and that you are able to write your codebase in component-style.

 On the browser-side, we need to create an entry point for the application.
 This is where the builds will flow from and where your dependency component installations will begin.
 This first component